cscie114/csci-e-114-final-project-CrimsonCoder42/README.md

 3. **Version Control with GitHub**: Create a repository on GitHub and push your project to it. https://github.com/cscie114/csci-e-114-final-project-CrimsonCoder42/tree/main/final_app

-4. **CI/CD process that deploys to hosting**: Amplify provides it's own hosting steps which I found once connected to a Git repo will block actions from redeploying.
+4. **CI/CD process that deploys to hosting**: Amplify provides its own hosting steps which I found once connected to a Git repo will block actions from redeploying.
    ![Amplify Image](AmplifyDeploy.png)

+# Deploying to Vercel

+The Next.js project can also be easily deployed to Vercel, which offers seamless integration with Next.js and costs much less if you forget you kept it running.
+Visit the deployed project at: [https://csci-e-114-final-project-crimson-coder42.vercel.app/](https://csci-e-114-final-project-crimson-coder42.vercel.app/)

+To deploy your project to Vercel, follow these steps:

+1. Sign up for a Vercel account and log in.
+2. Connect your GitHub account to Vercel.
+3. Import your GitHub repository with the Next.js project.
+4. Configure the environment variables, if needed.
+5. Deploy your project.

+Vercel will automatically build and deploy your Next.js project.
+It's similar to how Netlify makes it easy for Gatsby projects.

 # How to Run the Project